AdobeDocs/experience-manager-cloud-service.en/help/implementing/deploying/configuring-osgi.md

    ![chlimage_1-141](assets/chlimage_1-141.png)

-1. Whether a specific [run mode](/help/sites-deploying/configure-runmodes.md) is required.
+1. Whether a specific runmode is required.
 Create the folder:

     * `config` - for all run modes
     * `config.author` - for the author environment